apache/airflow/docs/README.rst

 While easy to resolve, there's `a Sphinx bug <https://github.com/sphinx-doc/sphinx/issues/11026>`__ in certain versions that causes the warning to report the wrong line in the file for your missing white space.
-If your PR has the ``unexpected unindent`` warning blocking your build, and the line in the file it reports is wrong, this is a known error.
+If your PR has the ``unexpected unindent`` warning blocking your build, and the line number it reports is wrong, this is a known error.
 You can find the missing blank space by searching for the syntax you used to make your list, code block, or other whitespace-sensitive markup element.

 Support